 Customization comes with additional design costs for photography or video.
 Most templates use ‘”stock” photography that is suitable for design elements.
 However, I encourage law firms to add a highly personalized touch to their sites with custom headshots of the attorneys, exterior or interior photos of the law firm’s office(s), and photography of recognizable geographic landmarks or local courthouses.
 The cost of a photoshoot can range from a few hundred dollars to thousands of dollars, depending on the firm’s size.
-Additionally, custom video embedded in your site can increase conversions by turning site visitors into leads.
+Additionally, custom videos embedded in your site can increase conversions by turning site visitors into leads.
 The video cost can run from around $1,000 for basic videography and editing to several thousand dollars for high-end videos.

 Several do-it-yourself tools and platforms are available for attorneys who want to design their own websites, including Squarespace, Weebly, and Wix.
 These services provide template websites that you build and maintain at a low monthly cost for access to their platform and hosting.
 The real cost is that you have to BUILD IT YOURSELF.
 You have to consider the time you’ll invest in designing your law firm’s website instead of billing on cases, pushing contingency cases forward, or servicing clients.